In praise of Eliza Queen of the Shepherds

 Email Poem |

-Analysis and Comments on A Ditty
+Comments, Analysis, and Meaning on A Ditty

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A Ditty here.